 How long does radon testing take?

 Illinois mandates that radon testing be performed for at least 48 hours.
 Indoor Science offers both short term and long term testing.
-By far the most common test we perform is a short term test for 48 hours.
+By far the most common test we perform is a short term test for 48 hours or slightly longer.
 We typically provide a report within 3 business days of completing the test, but we could get you results as quickly as same-day if you select an expedited service.

-Short-term testing is for 2-90 days, with most tests lasting a week or less.
-Because radon levels can fluctuate throughout the year, you may want to consider a long-term test lasting up to 1 year.
+Short-term testing is officially defined as being for 2-90 days, but most tests last a week or less (with 2 days being the most common).
+Because radon levels can fluctuate throughout the year, you may want to consider a long-term test lasting up to 1 year or performing a test during different times of the year (e.g. in the summer and winter).

 Your safest bet is to do both a short-term and long-term test.
 The short-term radon test will identify any immediate risk.
 The long-term radon test will help identify intermittent problems that may not be discovered during a short-term test.
 Call us at (312) 920-9393 to discuss which testing duration is best for you.